 Why does the nutritional label say, “contains milk”?

 You’ll see this allergy warning on all the meals that contain ghee, because all ghee comes from dairy.
-Don’t worry, however—ghee is Whole30 compliant.
+Don’t worry, however—ghee is Whole30 compatible.

 Why does the nutritional label say, “contains sulfiting agents”?